 On the flip side, we have customers ask, “How can we keep this as cheap as possible?”
 Well, you might now think that hiring a single developer would be the most economical way to get your project done when the timeline isn’t a concern.
 Disregarding the inherent risk in having just one developer involved in your project, this also isn’t the case.
 Getting your project done will likely require many skillsets which will not be found in one developer alone.
 Also, one developer working alone, regardless of skill level, is not nearly as impactful as he/she would be within a team.
 As a social species, we all need other people to talk to, bounce ideas off of and get general advice and support from.
 If your goal is to create a quality piece of software that works well, is maintainable, and can handle changes that you’ll throw at it over a long period of time, then you should give your developers what they need to be productive, which is a good cross-functional team to work in.

 Therefore, at a minimum you should consider a team of at least 2-3 developers for your small project.
-A team of 2 is still pretty minimal, but is infinitely better than 1.
+A team of 2 is very minimal, but is infinitely better than 1 if funds are lacking.
 Scale up (with caution) as needed to meet your timeline and other requirements.
-For larger projects, I’d say that 3 should be the minimum, but 4 is usually better, again depending on the individual project's needs.
+For larger projects, I’d say that 4 should be the minimum depending on the individual project's needs.
 These projects tend to have more complexity and require more skillsets.
-If you are missing a required skillset, that will negatively impact quality and the timeline as well.
+If you are missing a required skillset, that will negatively impact quality and the timeline.
 Again, cautiously build up from there as needed, and be mindful of the potentially negative impact any added team members might have.

-Agile evangelists state that a team of 4-9 is the optimal size for a team, but 4 devs on a really small project is overkill.
-We also don't like to go above 7 devs on large projects.
+Agile evangelists state that a team of 5-9 is the optimal size for a team, but 5 devs on a really small project is overkill.
+We also don't like to go above 7 devs on larger projects.
 If your project is large enough to require that many developers, then you should be able to create 2 teams which would likely be more effective.
 Again, there are always exceptions and each project is different but this is what we've found to be most successful.